lenskikh/ComfyUI-Prompt-Worker/README.md

 * Added styles: weather, photographic style, cinematic style
 * Added a new diagram to the workflows folder that shows how you can combine translation and handwritten prompts

+Updated July 10, 2025:
+Style settings are completely moved to external files.
+You can now edit the lists yourself

 Updated June 25, 2025
 * Minor update.
 Add scheme with translator node.